TheSchnappi/articy2renpy/README.md

 - As the prefix for its dialogue labels

 Capital letters of the dialogue name are lowered and spaces are replaced by underscores during the export for label and file compatibility.
-Each Dialogue gets a special start label created by the converter, called *[DialogueName]\_start* that represent the start pin of the Dialogue.
+Each Dialogue gets a special start label created by the converter, called `[DialogueName]_start` that represent the start pin of the Dialogue.
-If a Dialogue end pin has no connection to any other flow element, it will create a *[DialogueName]\_end* label.
+If a Dialogue end pin has no connection to any other flow element, it will create a `[DialogueName]_end` label in a special end_labels.rpy file.

 Please note that only Dialogues with **one input pin** and **one output pin** are supported.